-Her songs have been covered by Alison Krauss, Bon Iver, Wynonna, Randy Travis and many others.
-She’s had over 20 songs in the hit TV series Nashville including the unofficial theme song “A Life That’s Good” and heart-wrencher “Sanctuary” which was recently performed on American Idol by a finalist.
+The North Carolina native has had covers by Alison Krauss, Wynonna, Randy Travis, Bon Iver and many others.
+Over 20 of her songs were featured on the hit TV series Nashville including the unofficial theme song “A Life That’s Good”.

 Siskind grew up in a North Carolina house so steeped in music; she claims it as her first language.
 “I almost find it hard to talk about my music,” laughs Siskind, “speaking is really my second form of communication.”
 After moving to Nashville at the age of 20, her song “Goodbye Is All We Have” was recorded by Alison Krauss, which led to a job at Big Yellow Dog as a staff writer.
 Siskind went to have songs recorded by Randy Travis, Wynonna, Point of Grace, Madi Diaz, and countless others.
 Her music has also found its way onto television, where her songs have been heavily featured on CMT’s’s Nashville, as well as on MTV’s Teen Mom 2, MTV’s Awkward, ABC’s Pretty Little Liars, Lifetime’s Army Wives and HBO’s The Wire.
 She made her primetime TV debut in 2014, performing Nashville’s hit “A Life That’s Good” from the Ryman stage with the show’s cast and co-writer Ashley Monroe.